Spectator Guide

 Road closures start from 04:00.
 You can view the roads affected on our closures page.
 Buses travelling on these roads will either be diverted or will not run the full length of their route.
 To find out more visit TfL's site.
 For real-time info, download the free TfL Go app or use their journey planner.

-Cutty Sark Docklands Light Railway station is closed for engineering works.
-If you intend to use public transport to or from the Finish Area, please consider using other train stations, such as Greenwich, Maze Hill, or Deptford.
+If you intend to use public transport to or from the Finish Area, please be aware that Cutty Sark DLR will be extremely busy, so you may wish to consider using other train stations, such as Greenwich, Maze Hill, or Deptford.
 You could use the Thames Clipper riverboat service from Greenwich Pier or the Greenwich Foot Tunnel, which connects Cutty Sark to Island Gardens in Tower Hamlets.

 We recommend using our green travel tool to find your best low-carbon travel routes.